-At this time an oral hearing has been called for by the appellant.
+At this time an oral hearing has not been called nor requested by the appellant or the applicant.

 It is considered, by the advisor, that an Oral Hearing is not required for this application where there is no conflicting technical information on relevant and significant aspects of the appeal.